 Myth #2: I’ll have lots of extra costs that my insurance won’t cover.

 Federal law requires insurance companies to cover routine (standard) costs – things you would need regardless of the trial (i.e. regular blood and radiology tests).
-If the study sponsor requires extra testing, this is not required to be covered but is typically covered by the study sponsor.
+If the study sponsor requires extra testing, this is not required to be covered but is often covered by the study sponsor.
 For example, if the pharmaceutical company is concerned about liver damage caused by the study medication, they may request extra blood tests or scans.
 These do not have to be covered by insurance, but will typically be paid for by the pharmaceutical company or study sponsor.

 Medicare has been covering study costs since 2000.
-The study nurse/coordinator should review any out of pocket costs with you.
+The study nurse/coordinator should review any out-of-pocket costs with you.

 Myth #3: I could get a placebo.

 Placebo (sugar pill or something that has no effect on the cancer) is very rarely used in cancer clinical trials.
-The only instance where this happens is when there is no other treatment available, so a study may compare a new medication to placebo.
+The only instance where this happens is when there is no other treatment available, so a study may compare a new medication to a placebo.
 This would be clearly stated in the consent form that you must review and sign before starting a trial.
 So, you would never be in a study and not know it included a placebo.

 Myth #4: I am too old to be in a trial.